 Know Before You Go

 The beach can be accessed by a short 2.5km walk from the car park from a wooden footbridge.
+Pass Marl Loch and keep left until you reach the dunes, from there the wrecks will be visible at low tide.
 As it is situated in a nature reserve dogs are not permitted.
 A small car park is located just off the A198 to the East of Aberlady village.
 The 124/X24 bus from North Berwick to Edinburgh also stops nearby.
 Public toilets are available at the car park.

 Great care must be taken as the submarines are located along a sand spit and are only accessible at low tide.
 The tide can cover ground quickly and you should check and double-check the tide times here.